Frances Aitchison - Psychotherapist & Counsellor UKCP, BACP

 Infant & Pregnancy Loss:

-Supporting you through the grief of losing a baby in pregnancy or soon after.
-I can be there to help make sense of the difficult and confusing mix of feelings that come with this type of loss including devastation, confusion, fear, guilt, anger, and emptiness.
+I am here to support you through the grief of losing a baby in pregnancy or soon after.
+I can help make sense of the difficult and confusing mix of feelings that come with this type of loss including devastation, confusion, fear, guilt, anger, and emptiness.

 Training, qualifications & experience